-- 2. Edgar filing fees comprise the cost of filing the various Forms 10-KSB and 10-QSB on Edgar.
-It is estimated, based on past charges, that the cost for each of the Form 10-QSBs will be \$200 whereas the cost of filing the 10-KSB will be \$300. - 3.
+- Annual general meeting costs are expected to cost \$1,000 for preparation and holding the meeting. - Consulting costs of \$2,500 are expected for further work to be done on preparing an SEC response letter and filing of various forms with the SEC. - 4.
+Edgar filing fees comprise the cost of filing the various Forms 10-KSB and 10-QSB on Edgar.
+It is estimated, based on past charges, that the cost for each of the Form 10-QSBs will be \$250 whereas the cost of filing the 10-KSB will be \$300. - 5.
 To maintain the Standard claim in good standing the Company will incur a cost of Cdn \$200 per unit.
 The number of units comprising the Standard claim is 18 and therefore, the minimum cost will be \$3,600 Cdn or \$2,680 US.
 The Company will not pay the Ministry of Mines and Energy cash-in -lieu instead of performing assessment but will undertake some exploration program in order to maintain the claims in good standing.
-In addition, the Company will have to incur the cost of \$120 to record the work performed which has been accrued in the above figure. - 4.
-Filing fees for the Company as a registered agent are \$175 per year.
-Franchise taxes paid to the State of Delaware are \$50 plus a late filing charge of \$50.

-- 5. Relates to photocopying and faxing based on prior year's actual charges. - 6.
-Each year the Company is charges a fee of \$1,200 by its transfer agent to act on its behalf.
-In addition, there will be interest accrued on the outstanding balance of approximately \$700.
+In addition, the Company will have to incur the cost of \$120 to record the work performed, which has been accrued in the above figure. - Filing fees for the Company as a registered agent are \$175 per year.
+Franchise taxes paid to the State of Delaware are \$60 plus a late filing charge of \$50. - Relates to photocopying and faxing based on prior year's actual charges. - 8.
+Each year the Company is charged a fee of \$1,200 by its transfer agent to act on its behalf.
+In addition, there will be interest accrued on the outstanding balance of approximately \$1,000. - It is not expected that there will be any travel expenses in the next vear.